 Meta tags are small pieces of code in each page of a website, with various functions.
-For our Digital Marketing clients we are often working to optimise these tags for their important key-phrases, and sometimes clients who don’t yet have an SEO package with us will ask how to fill in their meta tags.
+For our Digital Marketing clients we are often working to optimise these tags for their important key-phrases, and sometimes clients who don’t yet have an SEO package with us will ask how to fill in their meta tags to improve their appearances in the Search Engines.
 For those clients and also for clients who have SEO packages with us but want to learn more and contribute to their site optimisation, I wanted to write a guide to the basics of writing your meta tags.

 These display in two visible places – at the top of your browser window or tab, and as the title of your listing in the Google results.

 So both for visitors and for the Search Engines your title tag needs to be relevant and unique to the page.

 Fly London Stig Women’s Boots – Green – Wide Fit | Boot Shop

 So that Title includes the boot brand, model, colour and a specific fitting that people might need to know or be searching for.
 There is also then a seperation bar (you can use a dash or whatever you fancy) and the name of the shop.
 This Title is actually 61 characters long, so I would need to trim it.
 I might remove the shop name as this is not crucial information.

 This should be a short one or two sentence description of the specific page the description is on – Google normally only shows 160 characters of this so write no more than that.
 Occasionally Google will choose to show an extended description, but you can’t control when this happens so you’re best to stick to this limit.
 The only place this description may be displayed is in the Search Engine listings, underneath your title.
 So you need to write it to attract potential customers.